ai-cfia/membrane-backend/README.md

 ---

-Now, you can proceed with running your Quart application or any other tasks.
+Now, you can proceed with running your Flask application or any other tasks.
 Always ensure that your virtual environment is activated when working on the project to maintain dependencies separately from your global Python environment.

 ##  Environment Variable Configuration:

-To run the Quart application correctly, it requires some environment variables to be set.
+To run the Flask application correctly, it requires some environment variables to be set.
 Follow the steps below to set them up:

 1. Navigate to the root directory of the project and create a new file named `.env`.
 2. Open this `.env` file using your preferred text editor.